 The dialectic of authority and utility, specifically, stages the following conflict: Authority requires obedience whereas the drive to calculate our utility presupposes that we make our own practical judgements.
 Thus, under certain conditions, when authority takes over and suspends our judgements the result is political submission.
 But, also, under different conditions, we may calculate that it is to our utility to let someone else--for instance someone with more knowledge or expertise--calculate our utility on our behalf.
 We can show the same interdependence by starting with utility: it is impossible to conceive of the human in terms of the calculation of utility without admitting that obedience, and hence authority, are necessary in certain circumstances.
 There is no such thing as pure reason in human action.
 There is no human immune to obedience.

 As Vardoulakis argues throughout a very sustained reading of the TTP, a reading that follows the text closely, developing its reading from chapter to chapter, but a reading that is also engages with the way that this text is traversed by other readings and problems.
 As Vardoulakis argues, rather than read Spinoza as a critic of Potestas in the name of Potentia, of hierarchical power in the name of its immanent organization, as Antonio Negri has, it is more accurate to understand how authority, the authority claimed by the prophets is an erroneous mixture of authority and utility.
-As Spinoza argues throughout the TTP, the authority of the prophets is useful, it is the condition of community, but as authority it necessarily exceeds its utility.
+Which is to say that there is a utility to the imagination of prophecy in its role in building community (something Negri argued as well) As Spinoza argues throughout the TTP, the authority of the prophets is useful, it is the condition of community, but as authority it necessarily exceeds its utility.
 The condition of a community, of a common law, becomes its limit and innermost threat.

 These two accounts, authority and utility or imagination and reason, are not opposed but different ways of looking at the same problem, viewed from politics or from philosophical anthropology or from the TTP or the Ethics.
 They are variations on the same non-teleological dialectic, as identity and contradiction of the two terms forms less an progression that is resolved in some third than a tension that can only be worked out in specific situations.
 A similar dialectic informs Pierre Macherey's recent examination of obedience in Spinoza.
 Macherey looks at the two different formulations of obedience in Chapters 16 and Chapter 17 of the TTP.
 The first gives a limited definition of obedience, in which not only the action but the reason must be taken into account.
 Many of the things that we do that can be considered obedience can also be considered to be in our self-interest.
 To take one example I use when teaching, when we stop at a STOP sign we are as much obeying our self interest in looking out for possible collisions with oncoming cars as we are obeying the law.
 This is the minimal definition of obedience, not all obedience is subjection, sometimes it is just rational.
 This minimal definition contrasts with the expanded definition offered in the next chapter.
 In Chapter 17 obedience is expanded to include anything that can compel one to obey.
 As Spinoza writes,